christiespeich/Mooberry-Book-Manager/README.txt

 * French

+* Serbo-Croatian

 **NOTE:** Mooberry Book Manager is translatable.
 If you'd like to volunteer a translation for your language, the template file (.pot) is available in the `languages` folder.
 [Contact us](http://www.mooberrydreams.com/contact/) when your translation is ready or if you need assistance.

 * Thanks to [Kathrin Hamann](https://profiles.wordpress.org/thrakonia) for providing the German translation!

 * Thanks to Yves for providing the French translation!

+* Thanks to [Web Hosting Geeks](http://www.webhostinggeeks.com/) for the Serbo-Croatian translation!